 AND A THIRD BONUS TIP.
 As writers for babies, children, tweens, and teens, your marketing audience (most likely) isn’t actual children.
 There are very few places where children under 13 can legally be online.
 Your marketing audience is the people buying stuff for those children, and the educators and librarians of those children.

-Want more stuff regarding social media marketing for writers?
+Want more stuff regarding how to promote a book?
 I recently wrote a somewhat related post about editors who write marketing their own work.

 Hire me as your book editor so you have a strong project to market.